yama-yuki/skeletal-amr/README.md

-# Dependency Patterns of Complex Sentences and Semantic Disambiguation for Abstract Meaning Representation Parsing
+# Dependency Matching System: Complex Sentence to Skeletal AMR
 Code for the Dependency Matching System presented in our STARSEM2021 paper.

 Reference: